gardener/gardener-extension-shoot-falco-service/docs/falco-configuration.md

 defined before being referenced.
 The ordering is as follows:

 1. Falco rules (if specified)
 2. Falco incubating rules (if specified)
 3. Falco Sandbox rules (if specified)
 4. Files from the first custom rule config map specified in the `customRules` array.
 The ordering is based lexicographical string comparison of the contained files.
 5. Files from the second custom rule ConfigMap.
 ...

-If the rules is not specified the `falco-rules` standard rules will be set, otherwise no defaults will be set.
+If no rules key is specified the `falco-rules` standard rules will be set, otherwise no defaults will be set.

 ## Configuring destinations